+Employee Details

 Date of Birth

 Contact Phone/s

 Tax File Number

 Bank

 BSB

 Emergency Contact Person

 Family Doctor

 Reports to:

 Issued with keys (yes/no)

 Issued with security codes

 (yes/no)

 Property Issued e.g. uniforms,

 tools etc.

+LL

+Work-related Training

+Undertaken at

+Commencement

-Work-related Training Undertaken at Commencement Induction Manual/ Policies etc (yes/no)
+Induction Manual/ Policies etc

+(yes/no)

-You have been engaged in accordance with the terms and conditions of the Contract Catering and Industrial Services Award - South-Eastern Division 2004.
-Clause 11.4 of the Award encourages you to join and maintain financial membership of the Liquor Hospitality and Miscellaneous Union, Queensland Branch, Union of Employees.
+ause 11.4 of the Award encourages you to join and maintain and Miscellaneous Union, Queensland Branch, Union of

 NATURE OF EMPLOYMENT

+Salaried, full-time, part-time or casual? (please

+circle)

-Salaried, full-time, part-time or casual? (please circle) Salaried Full-time Part-time Casual Partial Exemption - Level A Partial Exemption - Level B What Wage Level is the employee assigned to perform? (e.g. Wage Level 2) See Note 1 below
+Salaried Full-time Part-time Casual

+Partial Exemption - Level A Partial Exemption - Level B

+What Wage Level is the employee assigned to

+perform? (e.g. Wage Level 2) See Note 1 below

+(e.g. wage Level 2) See Note 1 below

 CONDITIONS OF EMPLOYMENT

-What are the likely number and likely pattern of hours required?
-See Note 2 below (e.g. 24 hours per week with 8 hours on Monday, Tuesday and Wednesday) What are the hours to be worked?
+What are the likely number and likely pattern of

+hours required?
+See Note 2 below

+(e.g. 24 hours per week with 8 hours on Monday,

+Tuesday and Wednesday)

+What are the hours to be worked?

 What days of the week will be worked?

 What are commencing and ceasing times?

 When are rosters most commonly set?

+A. What is the base ordinary rate of pay (including

+any overaward payment or partial exemption A = \$ per hour

+loading if applicable)?

-A. What is the base ordinary rate of pay (including any overaward payment or partial exemption A = \$ per hour loading if applicable)?
-B. (For casual employees) What is the amount of casual loading to be paid? $(B = 23\% \text{ of } A)$ B = 23% of $A = $ \$ per hour C. What is the total casual rate? $(A + B = C)$ C = A + B = \$ per hour
+D (For eacyal applement) What is the every

+B. (For casual employees) What is the amount of casual loading to be paid? $(B = 23\% \text{ of A})$ B = 23% of $A = $$ per hour

+[20 00 paid.
+(D = 20 /0 01 11) 2 2570 of 11 \$ por nour

-D. \ See Note 3 below Your engagement as a casual employee could be Shortage of Work, Redundancy, Unsatisfactory terminated for any, one, or all of the following Performance/Conduct, Conversion Permanent to reasons.
-Provided that nothing may prevent your Employment employment being terminated for a reason that is not listed here. \See Note 4 below.
-Any other reason - List Below
+C. What is the total casual rate? $(A + B = C)$ C = A + B = \$ per hour D. See Note 3 below Your engagement as a casual employee could be terminated for any, one, or all of the following reasons.
+Provided that nothing may prevent your employment being terminated for a reason that is not listed here.
+See Note 4 below.
+Performance/Conduct, Conversion to Permanent Employment

-Note 1: Weekly employees may work at different Wage Levels under the two or more classes of work concept and casuals may also be engaged on work at various Wage Levels requiring different skills, responsibilities and rates of pay.

-Note 2: It is accepted that for full-time employees, hours of work may change according to a roster or by mutual agreement and for part-time and for casual employees in particular, work may be on an "as required basis" in which case the starting and ceasing times or hours of work could vary.
-Where the starting and ceasing times or hours of work could vary as required, or by agreement".

-Note 3: This information is a guide only, referring to the Wage Level or rate of pay that a casual employee was to receive at the time of the first engagement.
+- Note 1: Weekly employees may work at different Wage Levels under the two or more classes of work concept and casuals may also be engaged on work at various Wage Levels requiring different skills, responsibilities and rates of pay. - Note 2: It is accepted that for full-time employees, hours of work may change according to a roster or by mutual agreement and for part-time and for casual employees in particular, work may be on an "as required basis" in which case the starting and ceasing times or hours of work could vary.
+Where the starting and ceasing times or hours of work could vary, it is acceptable to simply state "could vary as required, or by agreement". - Note 3: This information is a guide only, referring to the Wage Level or rate of pay that a casual employee was to receive at the time of the first engagement.
 It is accepted that rates of pay will vary if employees are engaged on different levels of work.
-There is no need to issue a casual with a separate employment contract every time their level of work (and possibly rate of pay) changes as required.

-Note 4: If you are a casual employee you will be provided as much notice as possible if your employment is terminated provided that your employment may be terminated with the provision of one hours notice or pay in lieu.
+There is no need to issue a casual with a separate employment contract every time their level of work (and possibly rate of pay) changes as required. - Note 4: If you are a casual employee you will be provided as much notice as possible if your employment is terminated provided that your employment may be terminated with the provision of one hours notice or pay in lieu.

-Signed (Employer):\\\\\
+Signed (Employer):

-Signed (Employee):\\\\\
+Signed (Employee):

 Date:.".